LautaroLabarcaG/Quantum-sensing-of-displacements-with-stabilized-GKP-states/README.md

 **backaction.py**: Functions used for backaction evading performance analysis.

-### The folder Noise contains the codes for all results with noise.
+## The folder Noise contains the codes for all results with noise.

 The data is obtained and managed from the jupyter notebooks: "running_noise", "running_backaction_2", "simple-sBs-bitflip-analysis".

-All functions are defined in the python files: ""
+All functions are defined in the python files: "sBs", "sBs_noise_analysis", "metrology_noise", "bits", "backaction_noise", "general_functions"

 **running_noise.ipynb**: used to create all parameter files, and to run sBs in the presence of noise.
 Structure is clear within.